Respecting human rights

 Our Human Rights Impact Assessments focus on impacts to people within our main operations and value streams.
 Key activities during an impact assessment include visiting and observing farming, processing, manufacturing, and sales and distribution operations.
 During the assessments, we conduct a series of interviews with employees and workers, as well as representatives of suppliers, clients, and partners.
 At the end of the assessment, we report on the findings and discuss recommendations for improvement with local management.
 Our head office then works closely with the local team to address any issues raised and improve the situation.

-In total, we have completed 10 Human Rights Impact Assessments across our entire value chain: Bangladesh, Dominican Republic, Egypt, Ethiopia, Kazakhstan, Kyrgyzstan, Malaysia, Mexico, Myanmar, and Tanzania.
+In total, we have completed 11 Human Rights Impact Assessments across our entire value chain: Bangladesh, Dominican Republic, Egypt, Ethiopia, Indonesia, Kazakhstan, Kyrgyzstan, Malaysia, Mexico, Myanmar, and Tanzania.

 Self-assessment questionnaires

-On the recommendation of our External Human Rights Advisory Board, in 2019, we introduced a self-assessment questionnaire to evaluate the human rights profile of more countries, and to increase the scope and impact of our human rights due diligence.
+On the recommendation of our External Human Rights Advisory Board, we introduced a self-assessment questionnaire in 2019 to evaluate the human rights profile of more countries, and to increase the scope and impact of our human rights due diligence.
 Following the same methodology as our Human Rights Impact Assessments, this smartly designed survey targets our lower-ranked high-risk countries that have not been prioritized for Human Rights Impact Assessments in the short term.
-During the pandemic, the self-assessment questionnaire become a valuable tool for conducting remote human rights due diligence.
+During the COVID-19 pandemic, the self-assessment questionnaire became a valuable tool for conducting remote human rights due diligence, and we are continuing to apply it for our medium-risk countries.

-In 2022 we also conducted three supply chain impact assessments in Brazil, Indonesia, and Tanzania.
 These assessments provide a more comprehensive understanding of the human rights impacts within one specific part of our value chain - our tobacco supply chain and tobacco growing business - and the challenges that tobacco growers face in their communities.
-In 2022, we have also initiated similar assessments with the same goal under the umbrella of industry Sustainable Tobacco Program - in-depth assessments.
+In 2022, we also initiated similar assessments with the same goal under the umbrella of the industry-wide Sustainable Tobacco Program - in-depth assessments.

 Read more: